MEI LAB

-In our laboratory, we explore how biomaterials, polymeric/lipid-nanoparticles, and chemical and biomolecular engineering can be used to improve the performance, specificity, and safety of advanced therapeutics.
-By understanding how biological barriers, immune pathways, and cellular processes influence treatment outcomes, we design delivery systems that can overcome these barriers in a predictable, controlled manner.
+In the MEI Lab, we investigate how biomaterials, polymeric and lipid nanoparticles, and molecular engineering strategies can be used to improve the specificity, durability, and safety of advanced therapeutics.
+By understanding how biological barriers, immune signaling pathways, and intracellular processes influence treatment outcomes, we engineer delivery systems that operate in a predictable and controllable manner.

 Transforming Cancer Immunotherapy